• Skip to primary navigation

 The most important element in this tart is the quality of your tomatoes.
 The best are when they're in season, bursting with flavour, like vine tomatoes.
 Best of all, is the Coeur de Boeuf, as they have the least amount of seeds.

-Frankly, they're so large that you can make this tart with just one - like in my photos!
+Frankly, if your toms are so large like this one, you can make this tart with just one - like in my photos!
 Feeling arty?
 Mix up the colours with green (noir de crimée) and yellow ''pineapple' tomatoes.

 As fresh tomatoes give out so much juice, discard the seeds so that there is no extra liquid that leaks into the pastry.
 They're sliced quite thinly, placed on top of the layers of mustard and grated cheese.